An anal fissure is a tear or crack, in the anus and anal canal. It can be acute or chronic and causes a lot of pain.

 When do you need to see a doctor?

 Most people have an acute anal fissure and increasing the fiber diet can help you treat your problem within a few days.
-On the other side, symptoms are persistent where consulting a doctor is beneficial.
+On the other side, if home remedies for fissure or medication fail to treat symptoms then consulting a doctor is beneficial.

 Home remedies to treat anal fissure